Compound locomotive: Introduction

-The thinking behind compounding
+Reasons for compounding

-The main benefits sought from compounding are reduced fuel and water consumption plus higher power/weight ratio due to more expansion in the cylinder before the exhaust valve opens, which gives a higher efficiency; additional advantages include more-even torque and in many cases, superior riding qualities with consequent less wear on the track and running gear.
+The main benefits sought from compounding are reduced fuel and water consumption plus higher power/weight ratio due to more expansion in the cylinder before the exhaust valve opens, which gives a higher efficiency; additional advantages include smoother torque and in many cases, superior riding qualities with consequent less wear on the track and running gear.
 Where heavy grades and low axle loads were combined, the compound locomotive was often deemed to be the most viable solution.

-Successful design of a compound locomotive demands a firm grasp of thermo- and fluid dynamics; that such has frequently not been the case is why many productions in the past have been far from optimal.
-This is especially true of locomotives built in the early years of the 20th century.
-The problem not only affected compounds, but was dramatic in their case due to the long steam cycle which made them particularly sensitive to temperature-drop and condensation of the steam during its lengthy passage.
-In rebuilding older locomotives from 1929 onwards, Chapelon was able to inexpensively obtain what seemed almost "magical" improvements in power and economy by improving flow through the steam circuit, at the same time putting in a larger superheater to increase the initial steam temperature and delay condensation in the LP cylinders.
+Even more than other locomotives, designing a compound locomotive demands a firm grasp of thermo- and fluid dynamics.
+A lack of these led to many less-than-optimal designs, especially in the early years of the 20th century.
+Compound designs' long steam cycle made them particularly sensitive to temperature-drop and condensation of the steam during its lengthy passage.
+In rebuilding older locomotives from 1929 onwards, André Chapelon was able to inexpensively obtain what seemed almost "magical" improvements in power and economy by improving flow through the steam circuit, at the same time putting in a larger superheater to increase the initial steam temperature and delay condensation in the LP cylinders.

 To prevent severe condensation taking place, the L.N.E.R. applied resuperheat to their water-tube boilered No. 10,000 to make up for inadequate HP superheat.
 The Paris-Orleans Railway designed a demonstrator 2-12-0 locomotive, No. 160-A1 (tested 1948-51), with resuperheat between HP and LP stages.
 They also fitted steam jackets to both HP/LP cylinders for what was believed by Chapelon to be the first time for a compound locomotive.
 Resuperheating was also by Porta on his prototype 4-8-0 rebuild: 'La Argentina' (tested around the same time in Argentina).

 Proponents of simple expansion argue that use of early cut-off in the cylinder thus expanding small quantities of steam at each piston stroke obviates the need for the complication and initial expense of compounding and indeed multi-cylinder single expansion – this is an ongoing debate.